-STLMade is a movement within the St. Louis area that shines a light on the amazing things our innovative, tenacious, big-hearted people are doing.
-It’s supported by a region-wide collaboration of residents, local leaders, institutions, businesses, and nonprofits helping to tell our story.
-It’s a celebration of a region that insists on moving forward by bringing people and ideas together in bold ways that makes this a place where you can start something, you can get the support to stand out, and you can stay and make St. Louis yours.
+STLMade is a movement within the St. Louis metropolitan area that shines a light on the amazing things our innovative, tenacious, big-hearted people are doing.
+It’s supported by a region-wide collaboration of residents, local leaders, institutions, businesses and nonprofits helping to tell our story – that St. Louis is a place where you can start up, stand out and stay.

 We’re happy you’re here and invite you to follow us on social media for all the stories you didn’t know that you didn’t know about the people who make us proud to call this place home.

 When you see people or ideas in your community, your workplace, on the street, wherever, doing things to move the region forward or make it stronger, share it with us and everyone else by posting it with #STLMade on social.

 To reach our editor, send us a message at email@example.com.

 #STLMade belongs to all of us.
 We encourage you to use #STLMade elements to communicate the movement your way.
 Logos, phone screens, Zoom backgrounds and more are available here.

 The video above features STLMade people from our stories on theSTL.com, our neighbors and our favorite places.
 Special thanks to STLMade Once Films for video editing and to STLMade filmmaker, speaker and activist Prince Ea for voiceover.